Juniper Networks (NYSE:JNPR) Issues Q4 2022 Earnings Guidance

-Juniper Networks (NYSE:JNPR – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.59-$0.69 for the period, compared to the consensus EPS estimate of $0.62.
+Juniper Networks (NYSE:JNPR – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.59-$0.69 for the period, compared to the consensus earnings per share estimate of $0.62.
 The company issued revenue guidance of $1.43 billion-$1.52 billion, compared to the consensus revenue estimate of $1.42 billion.
-Juniper Networks also updated its Q4 guidance to $0.59-0.69 EPS.

 Juniper Networks Dividend Announcement